mikehaertl/phpwkhtmltopdf/README.md

     'xvfbRunBin' => '/usr/bin/xvfb-run',

     // By default the following options are passed to xvfb-run.
-    // So only use this option if you want/have to change this.
+    // So only use this option if you want/have to change them.
     'xvfbRunOptions' =>  ' --server-args="-screen 0, 1024x768x24" ',
 ));
 ```

-#### Using a standalone Xvfb process
+#### Standalone Xvfb

-A better way might be, to start a Xvfb process once and reuse it for all your PHP requests
+It's better to start a Xvfb process once and reuse it for all your PHP requests
 (thanks to Larry Williamson for [the original idea](https://coderwall.com/p/tog9eq)).
 This requires that you have root access to your machine as you have to add a startup script
 for that process.
 We have provided an example script for Ubuntu [here](https://gist.github.com/eusonlito/7889622)
 (Thanks eusonlito).
-You can put to `/etc/init.d/` and add it to your startup files with
+You can put it to `/etc/init.d/xvfb` and add it to your startup files with
 `update-rc.d xvfb defaults 10`.
 It should be easy to adapt the script for other Linux versions.

 If your `Xvfb` process is running, you just have to tell the class to use this X display for